jotapikie/Pharmacy_Delivery_System/documentation/Documentation.md

 # Abstract

 As the last assignment of LAPR3, we have developed a project in java to support the management of a ride-sharing business.
-The software allows the users to rent bicycles and electric scooters with different technical features resorting to various route suggestions for their trip, including the shortest and most energically efficient routes.
-It is possible for the administrators to create, update and remove parks, bicycles, eletric scooters, interest points and paths with or without wind information.
-Furthermore, it is possible to check the available slots in a park, the bicycles and eletric scooters in a park, that charging status of every electric scooter in a park, the closest parks to the user, the distance that the user is to a park, obtain the route between two parks and calculate a projection of the calories burnt in a trip between two parks.
+The software allows the pharmacy's to delivery orders by scooter or drone.
+It is possible for the administrators to create, update and remove parks, vehicles,geographical points and paths taking into account the knowledge of physics. it is possible to check the available slots in a park and the vehicles that charging status of every scooter in a park.

 ## Keywords